zhedar/cwa-verification-server/README.md

 [![coverage](https://sonarcloud.io/api/project_badges/measure?project=corona-warn-app_cwa-verification-server&metric=coverage)](https://sonarcloud.io/dashboard?id=corona-warn-app_cwa-verification-server)
 [![bugs](https://sonarcloud.io/api/project_badges/measure?project=corona-warn-app_cwa-verification-server&metric=bugs)](https://sonarcloud.io/dashboard?id=corona-warn-app_cwa-verification-server)

-## Architecture Overview
+## Architecture overview
 You can find an architectural overview of the component in the [solution architecture document](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md).
-This component of the Corona-Warn-App whereas named **verification process** provides two functionalities:
+This component of the Corona-Warn-App whereas named **verification process** provides indeed two functionalities:
 1. prove that a pretended positive case is indeed positive
-2. provide the result of a COVID-19 Test
+2. provide the result of a COVID-19 test

 To achieve this, the verification service gets the result of COVID-19 tests from LIS (**L**abor **I**nformation **S**ystem) which delivers test results to it.
 The complete process is described in [cwa-documentation/Solution Architecture](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md) to which you may refer for detailed information about the workflow.